Rainy-hash/Rainy-hash/README.md

 **Featured Project:** [Investment Tracker](https://github.com/Rainy-hash/profit-tracker/blob/main/track.py) A tool I built to track profit and loss on investments.
 Started as a Python script, now a [Flask web version](https://github.com/Rainy-hash/profit-trackerV2).

 Live Site: [CHANGES INBOUND]

-If you'd like to get in touch, feel free to message me on [Twitter](https://twitter.com/watDaRainy).